trentlarson/endorser-mobile/README.md

 ## Dependencies

-- One way is with asdf-vm.com (which is the only way I can get the deploy to work).
+- One way is with asdf-vm.com (which is the only way I can get the deploy to work): `. /opt/homebrew/opt/asdf/libexec/asdf.sh`

 - The following is for tea.xyz, which works for me for development until I try to deploy (eg. `bundle exec fastlane beta` because "mkmf.rb can't find header files for ruby")